 - Try to maintain a healthy lifestyle by exercising moderately and eating low-fat foods.
 If you have to lose weight, do so gradually instead of turning to diets that drastically limit your calorie and food intake.

 - If you are an athlete, cut back on prolonged or intense exercise routines.
 Excessive sports activities can cause irregular periods.

 - Use birth control pills or other contraceptive methods as directed.

-- Change your tampons or sanitary napkins at least twice each day to avoid toxic shock syndrome and prevent infections.
+- Change your tampons or sanitary napkins approximately every 4 to 6 hours to avoid toxic shock syndrome and prevent infections.